aurigma/GraphicsMill.Samples/README.md

 Demonstrates how to draw a formatted text.
 It is possible to change font settings for each character.

+### D.08.
+Paragraphs and Lists

+*/D.FontAndText/D.08.ParagraphsAndLists/*

+Renders formatted text with paragraphs and lists (both ordered and unordered).

+### D.09.
+Text Flow Control

+*/D.FontAndText/D.09.TextFlowControl/*

+Demonstrates how to have text to flow between several blocks, as well as wrap text blocks around some objects.

 ## E. Color Management

 */E.ColorManagement/*